AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 * SITES-11992: [Accessibility] Annotation swatch selector button missing an accessible name.
 * SITES-10979: [Accessibility] Label is not persistent.
 * SITES-10962: [Accessibility] Button: Button does not have a role.
-* SITES-10905: [Accessibility] State of active component lacks 3 to 1 contrast ratio.
+* SITES-10905: [Accessibility] State of active component lacks a 3 to 1 contrast ratio.
 * SITES-2974:  [Accessibility] - Horizontal scrolling at 320px width.
 * SITES-22026: Unable to Move Experience Fragments Between Folders in AEM
 * SITES-22106: Language Switch Functionality Issue in New Content Fragment Editor